rust-stuco/lectures/week10/slides.md

 # Motivating Communication

-Okay, say our image is more complex.
+Say our image is more complex.

 * We're painting circles
 * Circles overlap